 This is the second installment in a series of interviews, panel discussions, and conversations that Demetri Kofinas has had with the founders of Hashgraph.
-Hashgraph is a consensus algorithm that appears to have solved the problem of scale in distributed information management.
+Hashgraph is a consensus algorithm that could very well solve the problem of scale in distributed information management.
 It is a distributed ledger technology that may do for information processing and storage, what TCP/IP and broadband have done for communication.
-This is a revolution unlike any we have seen since the earliest days of the World Wide Web.
+This would be a revolution unlike any we have seen since the earliest days of the World Wide Web.

 This event took place at the Assemblage NOMAD in New York City.
 It was a packed house with over 200 people in attendance from the blockchain and fintech communities who were eager to learn about how the hashgraph consensus algorithm is going to change the future of the Internet.

 You can listen to Demetri’s interview with the inventor and founder of Hashgraph, Leemon Baird, as well as read the transcript to that conversation on our website.
 You can also access the audio to Demetri’s interview with Leemon Baird on Apple Podcasts, Google Play, Spotify, SoundCloud, Stitcher, and Player FM.

 Transcript Of Thursday’s Panel: “The Future Is Not Blockchain.
 It’s Hashgraph: A Conversation On The Hashgraph Consensus Algorithm And The Future Of The Internet”

 Thank you for everyone coming tonight.
 I really appreciate it.
 We have a real packed house.
 I want to thank The Assemblage for making the space available on such short notice, as well as the panelists for being here.

 This panel came together because I had the opportunity to meet somebody by the name of Dr. Leemon Baird, who is the inventor of hashgraph – a completely new distributed ledger technology – not blockchain.
 I had Leemon on the program and I was really blown away by this technology, and I wanted to learn more about it.